The64thGamer/cheeseepedia/content/wiki/2023 Piñata Smashlings CEC Promo Campaign (Event).md

 The wheel is rigged with unknown weights to give each prize a different rarity.
 Jasper and Pasqually are considered 'Common', Munch is considered 'Uncommon', Helen is considered 'Rare', Chuck E. is considered 'Legendary', and Bella is considered 'Epic'.
 From in-game play, it seems the Candy Currency is also commonly won, and the UGC items are around the Legendary to Epic range in rarity.
 ### Weekend UGC Items ###
-[[File:Weekendugcrunoutsmashlings.png|thumb|The Chuck E. Smashling running out of stock at 10:56am (October 8, 2023)]]Through every weekend from October 7 to December 31, two different Limited UGC items are placed on the wheel.
+Through every weekend from October 7 to December 31, two different Limited UGC items are placed on the wheel.
 Each UGC item only has 1,500 in stock, and are trade locked for 30 days before they can be sold in the Roblox economy.
 If its only the first day of the weekend, or if a UGC item has run out on the wheel, the user won't be able to roll the empty space.

 UGC items are unlocked at 1pm EST each day of the weekend.
 The UGC items will usually run out before 11am of the next day.